Sarah627/Java_miniatures/README.md

       ``` java
           System.out.println(mylist.length); // 10
       ```
-  - reminding you again that arrays in java are 0-based index (means you start counting and accessing aray elements from 0 index)
+  - reminding you again that arrays in java are 0-based index (means you start counting and accessing array elements from 0 index)
-  - in `mylist` example if you tried to access `mylist[10]` will resut in `ArrayOurOfBounds` runtime error.
+  - in `mylist` example if you tried to access `mylist[10]` will result in `ArrayOurOfBounds` runtime error.
   - Java has a shorthand notation, known as the `array initializer`, which combines the declaration, creation,and initialization of an array in one statement: